ongas/hs-price-tracker/docs/integration_docs/buywisely_deployment_verification_guide.md

 ## 3. Post-Deployment Verification
 - [ ] Use the Home Assistant UI or API to trigger a BuyWisely entity update.
-- [ ] Confirm entity state and attributes are updated as expected.
+- [ ] Confirm entity state and attributes are updated as expected, and that all extracted prices are greater than zero.
 - [ ] Check Home Assistant logs for:
     - Hydration data and offers list logs
     - Extraction diagnostics